JGAguilar626/amazon-ship-dock-staffing-workbook/README.md

 ## Program Instructions
 **MainBoard**: Type in associate logins into select cells.
 My login is "joseag", so a PA would type "joseag" into, say, cell W26, which corresponds to the PG role for EAST AR BELOW MEZZ (aka "Flats" area) LANES 18-25.

-Within thet GO-CART / NON-INVENTORY section, type in a dock door number into any or all of the following cells: AO44:AO47.
-The following cells are meant for logins: AQ44:AQ47 and AS44:AS47.
-Cells AO48, AQ48, and AS48 are meant for logins as well, for associates placed in the EYT role.
+In the GO-CART / NON-INVENTORY section:
+Enter a dock door number into the following cells: AO44:AO47.
+Enter a login into the following cells: AQ44:AQ47 and AS44:AS47 (GO-CART role).
+Enter a login into the following cells: AO48, AQ48, and AS48 (EYT role).